fitriandini/projectx/content/home/hero.md

 ---

 <br/>
-Hi!
-I'm Fitria.
-Welcome to my portofolio project.
+Welcome to my portofolio site.
 <br/>
 <br/>
-I've always wanted to have a simple 'home' for all of my programming projects since my bachelor degree.
+This will be the simple 'home' for my programming project.
-Finally, I managed to create a porto-web as my personal project.
 <br/>
 <br/>
 This web is created using {{< hl >}} R blogdown and Hugo theme {{< /hl >}}.